rnevet/WCViewPager/README.md

 **This is a work in progress, so there still might be bugs and edge cases not covered.**

-The WrapContentViewPager is a in-place replacement for a ViewPager.
+The WrapContentViewPager is a in-place replacement for a [android.support.v4.view.ViewPager](http://developer.android.com/reference/android/support/v4/view/ViewPager.html).
 When used with wrap_content height the WrapContentViewPager will resize to the height of the selected child view and smoothly change its height when ViewPager is Scrolled.

 ### Including
 At the moment the easiest way to include the library is to copy [WrapConentViewPager](https://github.com/rnevet/WCViewPager/blob/master/wcviewpager/src/main/java/nevet/me/wcviewpager/WrapContentViewPager.java) Class into your project.
+The class relies the v4 support library ViewPager.

 ### Use
 Just like a ViewPager, either in an XML or Code.